 Choosing an engineering minor or certificate is a great way to graduate with an extra set of credentials, or just explore an area of interest while earning your BASc.
-You can also take a minor through the Faculty of Arts & Science, where you’ll find thousands of course options — from French to Cinema Studies.
+You can also take a minor through the Faculty of Arts & Science, where you’ll find thousands of course options — such as philosophy, anthropology or Italian.

-While you’re earning your BASc, you can attain specialization in one of the following nine areas:
+While you’re earning your BASc, you can attain specialization in one of the following areas: